titovaliant/GUBAKE_GAME_TITO/README.md

 visit http://localhost:8000
 ```
 1. When you visit localhost:8000 the main page of website will appear.
-   Click the button "PLAY NOW" or "LOGIN/REGISTER" to PLAY the game.
+   Click the button "PLAY NOW" or "LOGIN/REGISTER" to the login page.
 2. There is a login and register page that will auth a user.
-3. Once logged in, the user is able to play the [GU BA KE] game
+3. Once logged in, the user is able to play the [GU BA KE] game when click the login button.
 4. User is able to pick/click the "player 1" icons, there are Batu, Kertas, and Gunting icon.
 5. Next the "COM" will automatically render/choose the icons.
 6. You will get notice if user win/lose between the icons of the game.